Assistant Professor of History

 Johnson, Karen J. “Healing the Mystical Body: Catholic Attempts to Overcome the Racial Divide in the Depression and World War II,” in Christians and the Color Line: Race and Religion after Divided by Faith, ed.
 J. Russell Hawkins and Philip Luke Sintiere (New York: Oxford University Press, 2013).

-Johnson, Karen J. “Beyond Parish Boundaries: Black Catholics and the Quest for Racial Justice,” forthcoming December 2014, Religion and American Culture.
+Johnson, Karen J. “Beyond Parish Boundaries: Black Catholics and the Quest for Racial Justice,” Summer 2015, Religion & American Culture.

 Johnson, Karen J. “African Americans” and “Religion” in American Centuries: The Ideas, Issues, and Trends that Made U.S. History: Volume 5, The Twentieth Century, ed.
 Robert D. Johnston, (New York: Facts on File, 2011).